TearTheSky/agent-ops-pack/README.md

 ### 4. Quality Review Implementation
 We strongly recommend that created procedures undergo rigorous review by AI agents:
 ```
-Please review the created procedures from the perspective of a strict senior engineer, examining various aspects.
+Please review the created procedures from the perspective of an experienced senior engineer with practical experience, providing useful reviews.

-However, this is not a review of application source code.
-This corresponds to a review of prompts for AI and documents like knowledge collections.
-Evaluate them as "living documents that grow" rather than "finished products."
-Abstract descriptions should also be evaluated as appropriate if they are intentional design (to be resolved through dialogue when actual problems occur and then reflected in the documents).
+【Document Nature】
+- Personal AI operation procedures (not generic templates)
+- Living documents that grow
+- Practicality > Theoretical perfection

+【Review Perspectives】
+1. Practicality: Will this actually cause problems in real work?
+2. Safety: Can it prevent serious accidents?
+3. Maintainability: Can it be easily updated and improved?
+4. Learning Cost: Are there too many new things to remember?

+【Avoid These Types of Feedback】
+- Unnecessary complication of working systems
+- Excessive abstraction and framework-ization
+- Solving problems that aren't actually causing issues
+- Design changes for the sake of generalization
 ```

 **Review Value:**